-Kate, wife of UK's Prince William, taken to hospital in early stages of labor
+British royal baby on way: Kate, wife of Prince William, goes into labour

 The queen also played a prominent role at the Commonwealth Heads of Government meeting in London last week, where it was announced that Charles would succeed her as head of the network of mainly former British colonies.

 The wedding of William and Kate and the birth of Prince George, who is destined to be a future king, generated a worldwide media frenzy.
-While interest in their third child has been more muted, large numbers of photographers and broadcasters were massing outside the hospital in anticipation of the new royal arrival.
+While interest in their third child has been more muted, large numbers of photographers and broadcasters were massing outside the hospital in anticipation of the new royal arrival, along with some dedicated royal fans.

+“We’ve been camped here outside the hospital for 15 days,” said John Loughrey, 63, from south London, who was wearing a Union Jack onesie and hat and holding a baby doll adorned with a crown that said ‘feed me mummy’ every few seconds.

+“We’ve been coming out doing this for 21 years.
+We were here for George and Charlotte and we’ll be there for the royal wedding too,” he said, referring to Harry and Meghan Markle.

 The birth will give Kate’s own family another cause for celebration after it was reported by British media on Sunday that her sister Pippa was pregnant with her first child.

-Editing by Guy Faulconbridge and Gareth Jones
+Additional reporting by Tom Ball; Editing by Guy Faulconbridge and Gareth Jones